melroy89/xfcevdi/README.md

 ## Build

-You do not need to build the image, instead you can use [the dockerhub image](https://hub.docker.com/r/danger89/xfcevdi_x2go) if you want.
+You do _not_ need to build the image, try to use the pre-build [DockerHub image](https://hub.docker.com/r/danger89/xfcevdi_x2go).

-Build the image locally, via:
+If you want, you could build the image locally, using the command:

 ```sh
 docker build --tag danger89/xfcevdi_x2go .